copsTvFan/cops-episode-guide/guide.md

 - (11:31 PM Pursuit in Progress) South Hill Precinct -- Deputy Robert Fishe only tested in Pierce County because that was the only place he wanted to work.
 He works graveyard which is action packed.
 When it calms down he is proactive and gets to meet great people which makes the job really fun.
 He joins a motorcycle pursuit and after 20 minutes the driver runs out of gas and bails.
 He is caught in a field by K-9 and screams when the dog bites him and is led away with grass stuck to him.
 Deputy Pete Turner frisks him and finds a gun in his coat.
 Deputy Andrew Finley says the guy flew right by them and it took a while to catch him along with Deputy Jeff Riegle and Sgt.
 Paul Scheider.
 The bike was stolen and he wanted to get rid of a gun in a shoulder holster.
 He didn't realize he was going that fast, over 120 mph and a bypass switch on the bike and many felonies.
 - (12:32 AM Stabbing Call) Sgt.
 John Solheim went to get a new ID because they forced him to and that's why he looks so unhappy on it.
 He arrives on the scene and the fat, white woman says she was cutting onions and didn't mean to stab him, cries and slapped him while Deputy Joe Kolp was there.
 The knife is in the sink and he left to apartment 24.
 Deputy Monti Minion talked to the black victim who just got back from serving in the military overseas.
 She hit him 15 times and gave him a bloody lip.
 He slapped her and she went and grabbed the knife and stabbed him in the side and now his shirt is all bloody.
 He stopped her by blocking her blows which made her mad.
 He couldn't ID the butcher knife and says it was in the sink.
 - (12:47 AM Suspicious Activity) Deputy Dan Wulick played drums in an alternative band for 2 years, but made no money, got old and lived in a small apartment only eating mac & cheese.
 He needed a real job.
 He goes to a meth lab at a hotel, room 18.
-He knocks and the guy yells “who is it?”
+He knocks and the guy yells "who is it?"
 He is told, says no problem, won't fight.
 There are 2 shirtless guys on a bed and a girl there.
 One has a briefcase, the other is drinking and wants to put his shoes on.
 The guy with the case is cuffed and backup arrives, cuffs the others and leads them outside.
 The case holds a drug lab, there is a bong under the bed, paraphernalia on the dresser, a cooler full of chemicals and acetone.
 The bathroom has mason jars inside.
 Deputy Jason Harms talks to them.
 Rob is out on bail for firearms and a plea bargain for drugs.
 The special lab unit is then brought in.

 ## CP-1323